Personal watercraft safety (PWC)

 When people ignore or disregard maritime safety rules, they put their lives and the lives of others at risk.

-All waterway users owe it to themselves and to everyone else on the water to follow the rules and ride to the conditions.
-By making safe choices, trauma on the waterways can be prevented and lives can be saved.
+Everyone on the water should follow the rules and ride to the conditions.
+By making safe choices, incidents that cause serious injury and death on the waterways can be prevented and lives can be saved.